monolyt/BrutalistPaletteWidget/README.md

-# Hue Grid Color Palette Widget
+# Hue Grid Color Widget

 **HueGrid** is a minimalist, brutalist-inspired color palette widget that displays colors and allows users to copy their hex values with a single click.
 The widget is designed to be easy to integrate and customize.